 Recent blogs and news articles have highlighted how North Korea military personnel are leveraging AI to gain employment at legitimate companies, only to quickly install malware or try to steal intellectual property.
 In fact, DTEX caught one such person during the interview process.

 However, despite the amount of damage an insider can cause an organization, budgets to address and prevent insider risks aren’t keeping up.
-In fact, 88% of organizations allocate less than 10% of their cybersecurity budget toward IRM, while the bulk of their cybersecurity budget goes toward external threats.
+In fact, 45% of organizations say current IRM funding levels are inadequate, and 45% expect them to increase in 2025.

 So how can security teams get executive buy-in for IRM without having to go through a costly and (sometimes) very public incident?
 It starts with executive education and a thorough understanding of business risk from the security team.